How to Record Mac Internal Audio Without BlackHole: 3 Methods That Actually Work (2026)

 Qureco official site

-Qureco is built specifically for Mac and taps directly into the modern macOS API for system audio (more on that below).
-If you want to reclaim the hours you lost in Audio MIDI Setup, downloading and flipping two switches is the quickest way.
+Qureco is built specifically for Mac and taps directly into the modern macOS API for system audio (more on that in a moment).
+If you want to reclaim the hours you lost in Audio MIDI Setup, downloading the app and flipping two switches is genuinely the fastest move.

-Why BlackHole Is No Longer Needed on Mac
+Why BlackHole isn't strictly needed on Mac anymore

 A few years back, "BlackHole or Soundflower" was the only honest answer for capturing Mac system audio.
 The reason was simple: macOS didn't expose an API for apps to grab system audio directly.
-Virtual audio drivers were the only workaround — they pretend to be an input device, while the OS routes your speakers through them.
+Virtual audio drivers were the universal workaround — they pretend to be an input device, while the OS routes your speakers through them.
+It works, but it means rebuilding routing every time, and it means your sound output is always one wrong toggle away from going silent.

 That changed with macOS 14.2 (Sonoma).
-Apple added a system audio capture API to ScreenCaptureKit, its native screen recording framework.
-Apps that adopt this API can pull Mac's internal audio straight from the OS — no virtual audio in between.
+Apple added a system audio capture API to ScreenCaptureKit, the native screen recording framework.
+Apps that adopt this API can pull Mac's internal audio straight from the OS, with no virtual audio device in the middle.
+The API also handles output routing transparently — your speakers keep working, recording keeps working, and you don't have to remember to revert anything afterward.

 There's a catch, though.
-Mac's built-in recording tools (Shift+Command+5 and QuickTime Player) don't use the new API.
-That's why "Mac screen recording has no audio" is still a common complaint even on the latest macOS.
-To actually capture system audio, you have two options:
+Mac's built-in recording tools (Shift + Command + 5 and QuickTime Player) don't use the new API.
+That's why "Mac screen recording has no audio" is still a common complaint even on macOS Sequoia and beyond.
+To actually capture system audio without BlackHole, you have two real options:

 1. Use an app that adopts ScreenCaptureKit's audio API

-2. Or use a virtual audio driver (BlackHole / Soundflower / Loopback)
+2. Use a virtual audio driver (BlackHole / Soundflower / Loopback)

-This article focuses on the first path, in three flavors.
+This article focuses on the first path, with three flavors depending on what you actually want to record.

 The shortest route is to pick a screen recorder that adopts ScreenCaptureKit's audio API natively.
-Install, hit record with Mic and System Audio enabled, and you're done.
+Install, hit record with mic and system audio enabled, done.

 AppPriceMac-nativeNotes

-Qureco Screen RecorderFree (Pro is $9/month)Mac-only, with AI minutes & Notion sync in Pro
+Qureco Screen RecorderFree (Pro is $9/month)Mac-only, AI meeting notes + Notion sync in Pro

-1. Download the app from the official site (no credit card required)
+1. Download the app from the official site (no card required)

 3. Toggle Mic and System Audio on